JoWolfarth/Calm-Minds/README.md

 Used Copilot to create a hero image
 Used Copilot to create basic html template using bootstrap Used Google AI to help decide on font choices
+Used Copilot to move nav menu to the right and icon to the left

 # Font choices